guevarch/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

 ### Welch Two Sample t-test
+I tried doing a Welch Two Sample t-test for the different lots but I got the same values for all of them.
+I'm unsure why this came about.
  - Test 1
 	data:  (sample_tablelot1$PSI) and (sample_tablelot2$PSI)
 	t = 0, df = 298, p-value = 1